GPRSBirkbeck/GregorysPoliceForce/app/README.md

 Todo List
 ---------------
 1. Create App in Compose
-2. add a repo between client and VM?
+3. Bring in DI
-3. if there's no value for an engagement method, hide it
+4. if there's no value for an engagement method, hide it
-4. Extract Strings
+5. make method links clickable
-5. WorkManager
+6. Extract Strings
-6. Migrate common UI to a common UI file
+7. WorkManager
-7. Bring in DI
+8. Migrate common UI to a common UI file
-8. Migrate MVVM to MVI
+9. Migrate MVVM to MVI
-9. Add test coverage
+10. Add test coverage
-10. ADD police style logo
+11. ADD police style logo
-11. ADD dark mode
+12. ADD dark mode

 Current thinking for screens
 --------------